Ananya-Joshi/ananya-joshi.github.io/index.md

 ● Partial travel grant to KDD, fee waiver for NU's Future Faculty Workshop.

 ●  Joined the Council of State and Territorial Epidemiologists' (CSTE) Peer-to-Peer Technical Assistance network as a mentor  for the Pennsylvania Dept. of Health and Santa Clara County Public Health Department.
 On a biweekly cadence I prepare lectures and hand-on Colab notebooks for concepts relevant to mentees!
-(2024+)
+This is the **longest** runnning pod (2024+)!
+● Volunteer on monthly International Society For Disease Surveillance calls.
 ● Lead of SCS Ph.D.
 Wellness Group (Sep 2020-May 2022)
 ● Joined AI/Healthcare panel from the Coding School as part of a [free machine learning course](https://the-cs.org/train-course) for high school students (2024).